swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Identifier -> [\w--\d] \w*
 ```

-Groups define a new scope that contains a recursive regular expression pattern.
-Groups have different semantics depending on how they are introduced, the details of which are laid out in the following sections.
+Groups define a new scope that contains a recursively nested regex.
+Groups have different semantics depending on how they are introduced.

 Note there are additional constructs that may syntactically appear similar to groups, but are distinct.
 See the *group-like atoms* section.